Non-local operators with low singularity kernels: regularity estimates and martingale problem: Introduction

 Let $B$ be a $d$-dimensional Brownian motion independent of $S$.
 Set

 which is a pure jump L\'evy process known as the subordinate Brownian motion corresponding to $S$.
-Its jumping kernel $J(z)$ is rotational symmetric, meaning that there is a function $j:(0,\infty)\to (0,\infty)$ such that $J(z)=j(|z|)$.
-The L\'evy exponent of $Z$ is given by the formula
+Its jump kernel $J(z)$ is rotationally symmetric, meaning that there is a function $j:(0,\infty)\to (0,\infty)$ such that